 When excessive wear (corrosion/pitting of the probe tip) is detected the probe should be replaced with a new one.

-WARNING: Hand-tightening horns onto the convertor is not sufficient; properly tighten them with the appropriate Wrench Set.
-See below the steps for attaching and detaching microtip probes:
+WARNING: Never hand tighten probes or horns onto the convertor; properly tighten them with the appropriate Wrench Set.
+Follow the steps below for attaching and detaching microtip probes: